isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution465.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Hubspot CRM, Sales, Marketing and CMS (Content Management System) Hub -CRM (Marketers' Package) - Hubspot

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Customer Relationship Management (CRM)

 ### Contact Information
-Company Name:Hubspot Asia Pte.
-Ltd. <br>Web URL: https://www.hubspot.com/products/get-started <br>Contact Hotline: 31583395 <br>Contact Email:imdagrant@hubspot.com<br>
+4382

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.